kmutya/kmutya.github.io/index.md

 author_profile: true
 ---

-I like to understand things deeply and clearly.
-In order to accomplish this, I start by formally defining the initial idea and then convert it into working code.
-Along the way, I try to make use of mathematical visualizations to augument my understanding.
-Post that, I love to apply my understanding to solve interesting problems.
+**I like to understand things deeply and clearly** and perfer an "applied-theoretic" approach.
+This usually entails, using theory and computations to my advantage.

 I started this blog during my Graduate Studies to bring order and structure to my thoughts.